alibaba/bifrostui/packages/bui-core/src/Swiper/index.en-US.md

 };
 ```

-### Setting Current Page
+## Set Current Page

-Pass `current` to set the current page.
-When data changes, it triggers a page switch.
-If you need to support both sliding and `current` control simultaneously, you also need to use the `onChange` event to synchronize the current page position.
+Pass in current to set the current page, and page transitions will be triggered when data changes.
+To ensure compatibility with both swiping and current control, use the onChange event to sync the current page position.

 ```tsx
 import React, { useState } from 'react';